 i Brexit update

-The European Commission published an updated notice to stakeholders on the withdrawal of the UK from the EU and EU rules on company law in July 2020.
-The notice highlights the principal consequences of a no-deal Brexit for M&A activity within the EU involving the UK.
-Primarily, after the transition period, the UK will be a third country and EU company law will no longer apply to it.
-Once the EU freedom of establishment principle ceases to apply to the UK, EU states will no longer be forced to recognise the limited liability of UK companies, which could result in shareholders of UK companies that have their principal base within the EU losing their limited liability.
-Cross-border mergers under EU law will no longer be possible with the UK, so national rules for mergers with companies established in third countries will apply following the transition period.
+The European Commission published an updated notice to stakeholders on the withdrawal of the United Kingdom from the EU and EU rules on company law in July 2020.
+The notice highlights the principal consequences of a no-deal Brexit for M&A activity within the EU involving the United Kingdom.
+Primarily, after the transition period, the United Kingdom will be a third country and EU company law will no longer apply to it.
+Once the EU freedom of establishment principle ceases to apply to the United Kingdom, EU states will no longer be forced to recognise the limited liability of UK companies, which could result in shareholders of UK companies that have their principal base within the EU losing their limited liability.12 Cross-border mergers under EU law will no longer be possible with the United Kingdom, so national rules for mergers with companies established in third countries will apply following the transition period.

 ii General Data Protection Regulation

-Although the GDPR will no longer directly apply in the UK following the end of the transition period, the Data Protection Act 2018 (DPA 2018) enacts the GDPR's requirements in UK law.
+Although the GDPR no longer directly applies in the United Kingdom, the Data Protection Act 2018 (DPA 2018) enacts the GDPR's requirements in UK law.
 The UK government issued the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019, a statutory instrument that amends the DPA 2018 to bring it in line with the requirements of the GDPR.
-There is very little difference between the UK GDPR regime and the EU GDPR.
+There is very little difference between the UK GDPR regime and the EU GDPR.13

 iii Prospectus Regulation

-On 30 June 2017, the New Prospectus Regulation was published in the Official Journal of the European Union; it repeals and replaces the Prospectus Directive.
-The stated aim is to lower one of the main regulatory hurdles that companies face when issuing equity and debt securities, by simplifying administrative obligations related to the publication of prospectuses but in a manner that still ensures that investors are well informed.
-The Regulation also aims at achieving greater harmonisation of prospectus rules across the EU.
+On 30 June 2017, the New Prospectus Regulation14 was published in the Official Journal of the European Union; it repeals and replaces the Prospectus Directive.15 The stated aim is to lower one of the main regulatory hurdles that companies face when issuing equity and debt securities, by simplifying administrative obligations related to the publication of prospectuses but in a manner that still ensures that investors are well informed.16 The Regulation also aims at achieving greater harmonisation of prospectus rules across the EU.

 As part of the European Commission's covid-19 recovery strategy, it also adopted, on 24 July 2020, a legislative proposal to amend the Prospectus Regulation more substantively.
-The proposals include the introduction of a temporary simplified prospectus regime for secondary issues where issuers have been listed for at least 18 months, as well as temporarily enhancing the prospectus exemption threshold for certain offers of non-equity securities issued by a credit institution.
-The draft amending regulation will be sent to the European Parliament and the Council for the EU under the normal legislative procedure, before it enters into force on the 20th day following its publication in the Official Journal.
+The proposals include the introduction of a temporary simplified prospectus regime for secondary issues where issuers have been listed for at least 18 months, as well as temporarily enhancing the prospectus exemption threshold for certain offers of non-equity securities issued by a credit institution.18

 i Treatment of mergers by the European Commission

-Between January 2019 and the end of August 2020, the Commission received 605 merger notifications under the European Merger Regulation (EUMR).
-During that period, 551 cases were cleared unconditionally at Phase I. In 20 cases, Phase I clearance was conditional on certain remedies being implemented, while 14 cases were referred to Phase II for in-depth consideration.
-Of the 11 Phase II decisions made during the period, one was cleared unconditionally, seven cases were given clearance conditional upon remedies being implemented and three were prohibited.
+Between January 2020 and the end of August 2021, the European Commission received 627 merger notifications under the European Merger Regulation (EUMR).
+During that period, 584 cases were cleared unconditionally at Phase I. In 17 cases, Phase I clearance was conditional on certain remedies being implemented, while 13 cases were referred to Phase II for in-depth consideration.
+Of the eight Phase II decisions made during the period, one was cleared unconditionally and seven cases were given clearance conditional upon remedies being implemented.

 i State aid

-Recent setbacks before the General Court do not appear to have dampened the Commission's enthusiasm for challenging tax practices on state aid grounds.
-In an M&A context, reliance on tax rulings should be scoped out during the due diligence process.
+Meanwhile, from an M&A perspective, it remains the case that reliance on tax rulings or preferential regimes should be scoped out during the due diligence process.
 One crucial question in assessing the state aid risk in respect of a particular ruling is whether the ruling reflects the law or approves a more advantageous position.

 ii Digital taxation